Take the excess profit out of heat pump installations

 Solutions

-- Use the Prince Edward Island method.
-In PEI a qualified consumer who wishes to convert to a heat pump makes an application.
-The provincial government assigns the job to a contractor.
+- Adopt the Prince Edward Island method.
+In PEI a qualified consumer who wishes to convert to a heat pump makes an application to the provincial government.
+The government assigns the job to a contractor.
 Once the job is done, the government pays the contractor.

-- Replicate the Gabriola Island process.
-More than 950 not-for-profit heat pumps have been installed on Gabriola Island in the past thirteen years.
-Allow and encourage not-for-profit installers by giving them access to CleanBC rebates.
+- Make it easy for nonprofits to adopt the Gabriola Island model, more than 950 not-for-profit heat pumps have been installed in the past thirteen years.
+Encourage not-for-profit installers by giving them access to the CleanBC rebates.
 Use CleanBC staff to inspect the installation, if necessary, to ensure the job was done correctly.
-(See the Gabriola Island experience below)
+(See below)

-- Establish a Crown Corporation or have BC Housing obtain and install heat pumps in homes throughout the province.
+- Establish a Crown Corporation to obtain and install heat pumps in homes throughout the province, or require BC Housing to establish a division to do this

-- Fix the existing CleanBC process by eliminating the requirement that heat pumps be supplied and installed by an approved list of contractors.
+- Fix the inflationary flaw in the current CleanBC heat pump process by eliminating the requirement that a heat pump be supplied and installed by someone from an approved list of contractors.

-- Require installers to provide fully itemized estimates in order to obtain CleanBC rebates for installations.
+- Require installers to provide a fully itemized estimates in order to obtain CleanBC rebate..

 Nine hundred and fifty (and counting) non-profit heat pumps installed.

-The program got underway in 2010 when a resident became convinced he wanted one of the relatively new ductless hp’s, and thought he might get a better price if he ordered several at once.
+The program got underway in 2010 when a resident became convinced that he wanted one of the relatively new ductless heat pumps, and thought he might get a better price if he ordered several at once.
 He asked around the community and got a total of 12 names.
-He then approached a wholesaler in Nanaimo and asked what kind of a deal he could get.
-The wholesaler said the best way was for him to open an account and then he could purchase the units wholesale - roughly half what a regular dealer charges.
-A few days later we had 12 units to pick up and install.
-By then he had figured out how to install them and he passed that info onto the rest of us.
-We each then did our own installation, paying a local refrigerator tech $125 to do the final hookup.
-All 12 units worked just fine, our electric heat bills went down around 30% the next winter.
+He approached a wholesaler in Nanaimo and asked what kind of a deal he could get.
+The wholesaler said that if he opened an account he could purchase the units wholesale, roughly half what a regular dealer charges.
+A few days later he had 12 units to pick up and install.
+By then he had figured out how to install them, and he passed that info on to local residents, who each did their own installation, paying a local refrigerator technician $125 to do the final hookup.
+All 12 units worked just fine, and electric heat bills went down around 30% the next winter.

 Today the team consists of:

 Note 1: At some point a Nanaimo installer complained to the wholesale distributor about “unfair competition”.
-In order to appease the complainant the non-profit agreed to limit its activity to Gabriola Island.
+To appease the complainant, the non-profit agreed to limit its activity to Gabriola Island.

-Note 2: Ductless Heat Pump systems are now available in much easier to install DIY configurations which do not require the services of a refrigeration technician.
+Note 2: Ductless Heat Pump systems are now available in easy to install DIY configurations which do not require the services of a refrigeration technician.

 Note 3: The Gabriola group applied for membership in the Home Performance Contractors Network so that people using their services could take advantage of CleanBC rebates.
 Their application was declined because they are not-for-profit.